fieldtrip/website/getting_started/cerca.md

     cfg.layout = layout;
     cfg.showoutline = 'yes';
     ft_multiplotER(cfg, timelock_helmetpos)

 ## Co-registration

 There is a dedicated tutorial elsewhere that deals with various ways to co-register the OPM sensors with the head and the anatomical MRI.
 In this demonstration, the .fif file already contains a digitization that the sensors have been co-registered to (using the dev2head transform `hdr.orig.dev_head_t`).
-However, the raw digitization files and CAD file for the helmet have been provided (see the README.txt).
+However, the raw digitization files and CAD file for the helmet have also been provided on the [download server](https://download.fieldtriptoolbox.org/example/cerca/) (see README.txt).
 The co-registration of the sensors to the digitization was performed as described in Figure 2b in [Hill et al. 2020](https://doi.org/10.1016/j.neuroimage.2020.116995).

 ## See also